What is AI Governance?

 Is AI governance different from IT governance?

 AI governance is a subset of IT governance with unique requirements.
-Traditional IT governance wasn't designed for tools that ingest data, use consumption-based pricing, and appear at individual-user velocity.
+Traditional IT governance was not designed for tools that ingest data at scale, use consumption-based pricing, and get adopted at individual-user velocity in 60 seconds.
+AI governance extends IT governance rather than replacing it.

 Do we need a dedicated AI governance team?

-Not necessarily.
-Many organizations start by extending existing IT governance to cover AI.
-As AI adoption grows, dedicated AI governance roles often become necessary.
+Not initially.
+Most organizations start by extending existing IT governance to cover AI and standing up a cross-functional AI committee.
+As AI adoption grows and regulatory obligations (EU AI Act) deepen, dedicated AI governance roles and a Chief AI Officer often follow.

 What's the biggest AI governance challenge?

-Shadow AI—employees using AI tools without IT knowledge.
-You cannot govern tools you don't know exist.
-Discovery must precede policy.
+Shadow AI — employees using AI tools without IT or security knowledge.
+You cannot govern tools you do not know exist.
+Discovery must precede policy, and discovery must cover standalone tools, SSO-integrated apps, and embedded AI inside existing SaaS.

 How do we balance AI innovation with governance?

 Governance should enable responsible AI use, not block it.
-Provide approved tools with proper controls rather than simply prohibiting AI.
+Provide approved tools with proper controls (enterprise tiers, data-residency commitments, training-data exclusions, audit logs) rather than simply prohibiting AI.
+Measure governance success by adoption of approved tools and reduction in unmanaged AI, not by how many AI tools are blocked.

 What regulations require AI governance?